kamyashethia/ScalaForThePotterhead/PatternMatching1.md

 Pattern Matching might seem a bit puzzling at first.
-Luckily, we don't have the pressure of stopping Voldemort from getting the Sorceror's Stone, like Harry and Hermione did!
-The Potions Puzzle was one of the challenges that protected the Stone.
+Luckily, we don't have the pressure of stopping Voldemort from getting the Sorceror's Stone.
+The Potions Puzzle was one of the challenges that protected the Sorcerers Stone, which could be used to create the elixer of life and grant it's owner immportality.

-There are seven potion bottles in the puzzle, and only one of the bottles allows you to progress.
+There are seven potion bottles in the puzzle.
+Drinking the wrong bottle could kill you -- but one bottle contains a potion that would allow you to progress.
 Let's write some scala code to represent our potion bottles.

 ```scala